Insurance agents advise on insurance and sell insurance to clients.

 - usually work regular business hours, but may work weekends or evenings to meet deadlines

-- work in offices, but may travel locally to visit clients.
+- work in insurance branches, contact centres, or offices, but may travel locally to visit clients.

-The Australian and New Zealand Institute of Insurance and Finance (ANZIIF) offers certificates and diplomas in general and life insurance that focus on developing technical insurance skills, including underwriting.
+Insurance agents can also get qualifications on the job through the Australian and New Zealand Institute of Insurance and Finance (ANZIIF), which offers certificates and diplomas in general and life insurance that focus on developing technical insurance skills.

 Insurance agents need to be: